Chapter Two

 — — —

-Fable turned back down her street—then froze.
-The hairs on the back of Fable’s neck tingled, and an uneasy feeling hung in the air.
-It took her a moment to realize that most of the lamps were off, casting the whole block into darkness.
+Fable turned back down her street, then froze.
+Hairs on the back of Fable’s neck rose, an uneasy feeling hanging in the air.
+The lamps were off, casting the whole block into darkness.
 Only one street lamp was on.
 Its strange, cold blue light was harsh against the darkness.

 It was the one in front of her house.

 Fable approached cautiously.
 Her parents' car was still in the driveway.
-Fable slipped past it and pushed open the door, careful not to let the hinges squeak.
+Fable slipped past it and pushed open the door.
 Inside, it was even darker, and the lights weren’t working.

 Her phone lay abandoned on the small dining table, its purple sparkling case glittering in the dim light.
 Fable quickly crossed the room and retrieved it.
 As she slipped it into her pocket, her eyes caught another glint in the darkened room.